 Tourists from certain countries, including the United States, Canada, Australia, China, and India, are required to obtain a tourist visa before traveling to Brazil.
 American citizens need a visa to enter Brazil because Brazil has a reciprocal visa policy.
-U.S. passport holders must apply for a visa in advance and pay a $160 visa fee.
+U.S. passport holders must apply for a visa in advance and pay a $160.00 visa fee.
+The visa is valid for ten years.

-Important: When you enter Brazil, you will be given an embarkation/disembarkation card, a paper that will be stamped by the immigration officer.
+Important: When visitors enter Brazil, they are given an embarkation/disembarkation card, a paper that will be stamped by the immigration officer.
 You must keep this paper and show it again when you leave the country.
-In addition, if you want to extend your visa, you will be asked for this paper again.
+If you want to extend your visa, you will be asked for this paper again.

 If you want to extend your visa in Brazil, you may apply for an extension of an additional 90 days through the Federal Police in Brazil.
 You must request the extension before the expiration of the authorized stay.
 With an extension, tourist visa holders are allowed to stay in Brazil a maximum of 180 days over a 12-month period.